umdfiresa2024/research-tou-rebates/README.md

 adoption.
 Thus, our study aims to provide a more localized analysis of Maryland’s TOU rebates and their effect on EV sales.

+This code installs all the necessary packages:

 ``` r
 #install.packages("tidyverse")
 #install.packages("kableExtra")
 ```

+These are the packages we will be using:

 ``` r
 library("tidyverse")
 library("kableExtra")
 ```

+This code is opening the csv file and storing the contents in a dataframe df.

 ``` r
 df<-read.csv("panel.csv")